 You don’t have to have social sharing icons all over the place!
 You don’t have to have “like me” buttons and widgets up the wazoo!
 Sure, have a nice, clean opt in form for your newsletter, and some clean social sharing icons in your content and you’ll be fine.

-So many businesses and site owners focus too much on plug-ins that they feel are going to entice people to share what the company has to say.
+So many businesses and site owners focus too much on plugins that they feel are going to entice people to share what the company has to say.
 I hate to break it to you, but if your stuff is boring and uninteresting nobody’s going to share it no matter how many opportunities they have on your site.

 When visitors go to a site that has nothing but advertisements, pop-ups, social sharing, opt in boxes, it can be a major buzz kill unless they find great content.
 Focus on the content and give your readers a simple means of sharing what you have to say and you’ll do just fine.
 Bombard them with crap and your brand will suffer.
 It’s as simple as that.
 Learn how to use WordPress plugins the right way and your WordPress site – and your brand – will be successful.